History of trade unions in the United Kingdom: Foreign policy and the 1930s

 The foreign policy of the trade unions was generally anti-Communist.
 Support for the Republican cause in the Spanish Civil War, 1936–39 was widespread on the left, attendees included conservatives and liberals as well.
 However, the Labour Party leadership deeply distrusted the communist element and rejected proposed unity campaigns.

 The British Trades Union Congress (TUC) split on support for non-intervention in the Spanish Civil War, but the leaders Walter Citrine and Ernest Bevin used their block votes to pass motions supporting non-intervention at the TUC Congress in September 1936, making non-intervention a TUC policy.
 Like the Labour Party (which had also formerly supported non-intervention), between October 1936 and June 1937 and under pressure from the LSI and the International Federation of Trade Unions, Citrine, Bevin and the TUC repudiated non-intervention.

 The TUC, working in collaboration with the American Federation of Labor blocked a 1937 proposal to allow Soviet trade union membership in the International Federation of Trade Unions (IFTU).
 The TUC reversed its policy in 1938 to allow the Russians in, but one backed opposition in 1939 when Stalin and Hitler came to terms.
 When Britain entered the war, the TUC was a strong supporter, and it sent leaders to the United States to win American labour support.
 When Hitler invaded Russia in 1941, TUC sent leaders to Moscow as well, realising that Britain needed a military alliance against Hitler.
 Meanwhile, the AFL fought against any recognition of Soviet organisations, and fought its own battle with the Congress of Industrial Organizations.
 As a result of these manipulations, the foreign policy voice of organised labour in both Britain and the United States was seriously weakened.
 It played little role in the formation of the United Nations as the war ended.
 After the war, the British unions resumed a staunchly anti-communist and anti-Soviet position.
 Communists did however occupy local positions of power especially in the coal miners' union.

 While involvement in foreign policy went poorly, British trade unions grew dramatically in membership and power during the Second World War.

 Second World War

-Unions were not initially formally involved in the war effort during the Second World War.
-They were more included after Winston Churchill came to power in May 1940 and appointed Ernest Bevin, the general secretary of the Transport and General Workers' Union, as the Minister of Labour and National Service in his war cabinet.